KarlXing/CHASE-CI-Tutorial/Lesson3-Intermediate: Use Jobs.md

       - name: container-name
 ```

 Once the job is done, the file would have been wrote to the persistent volume.
-To get the file, you might need to create a pod with that volume mounted and use **kubectl cp** to download it to your local machine.
+To get the file, you might need to create a pod with that volume mounted and use **kubectl cp** to download it to your local machine (as demonstrated in Lesson 1 & 2).

 Sometimes, you may have a problem of submitting a job and get an error like
 > Error from server: error when creating "scripts/l3_job.yaml": admission webhook "job.nautilus.optiputer.net" denied the request: Your pods resources utilization is too low.
 See your stats at https://nautilus.optiputer.net for details.